NuclearnAI/nuclear-sim/nuclear_simulator/sandbox/graphs/README_graphs.md

 ## Pydantic Integration

-The entire module leverages Pydantic's `BaseModel`, which means we can create Node by simply specifying their attributes, as a dea structure:
+The entire module leverages Pydantic's `BaseModel`, which means we can create Node by simply specifying their attributes, as a data structure:

 ```python
 # Creating a custom node is this simple: